duncanmcclean/simple-commerce/docs/extending/content-repositories.md

 }
 ```

-You may find it helpful to review the built-in content driver repositories while building a custom one.
+You may find it helpful to review the built-in content repositories when building a custom one.